Men’s Ties: Are They Going Out of Style?

 While some argue that ties are becoming obsolete, statistics reveal a more nuanced picture.
 Many workplaces are adopting relaxed dress codes, leading to a decline in tie usage.
 However, ties remain a significant part of formal attire in various professions, such as law and business consultancy.

 The rise of casual wear has led to a shift in how ties are perceived, but they have not disappeared entirely.
-In fact, many men still recognize the value of dressing sharply, especially in professional settings.
+In fact, many men still recognise the value of dressing sharply, especially in professional settings.

-How to pick the right tie for the occasion and for you:
+How to Pick the Right Tie for the Occasion and for You

 Body Type and Face Shape